prakashgithubnew/CoreJava/CoreJavaPractise/variableandminors/readme.md

 Instance Variables - within class but non-static
 ------------------------------------------------
-Need not initialize during declaration the values are specific to each instances
+Need not initialize during declaration.They will take default values. the values are specific to each instances

 Local Variable - within method, constructor or block
 -----------------------------------------------------
-local variable need to be initialized , won't take default values. declaring local variable int g; is fine but when we use it will give error if not initialized
+local variable also need not to be initialized but when its used anywhere it will ask to initialize first , won't take default values. declaring local variable int g; is fine but when we use it will give error if not initialized

 **Final Variables**
 -------------------
-Final Variable has to be initialized else error
+Final Variable has to be initialized else error everywhere.

 Non static field cannot be accessed in static context, either you define it static or access by creating an object of the class